If you’ve never been to Blackwater Falls State Park – you should. Excuse my sassiness, but seriously, you need to plan a trip! π

 The Blackwater Falls Boardwalk Trail is an easy-to-moderate, family-friendly trail offering front-row views of the 57-foot Blackwater Falls.

-This hike starts from the Blackwater Falls Trading Post parking area and follows a stone pathway and boardwalk that descends more than 200 steps to several viewpoints.
+This hike starts from the Blackwater Trading Post parking area and follows a stone pathway and boardwalk that descends more than 200 steps to several viewpoints.

 The first viewpoint is a higher overlook of the waterfall, and the second viewpoint is a lower observation deck that is right next to the waterfall.

-⚠️ The stairs can be icy and slippery in winter, so use caution and consider bringing microspikes.
+β οΈ The stairs can be icy and slippery in winter, so use caution and consider bringing microspikes.

 If you are not able to go up and down all the steps and need a more accessible option, take the Gentle Trail.
+The parking area for this trail is located off Blackwater Lodge Road on the other side of the river.

 This short, wheelchair accessible, paved path leads to a more distant overlook of the falls without any steps involved.